-5.2 The Local Development Framework must deliver the NPPF's Government's key housing policy goal which is "to deliver a wide choice of high quality homes, widen opportunities for home ownership and create sustainable, inclusive and mixed communities". "to ensure that everyone has the opportunity of living in a decent home they can afford in a community where they want to live."
+5.2 The Local Development Framework must deliver the NPPF's key housing policy goal which is "to deliver a wide choice of high quality homes, widen opportunities for home ownership and create sustainable, inclusive and mixed communities".
 The Policies in the following section aim to address issues around affordable housing, type, mix and density of new homes and Gypsies, Travellers and Travelling Showpeople's housing requirements.